-- 1. Apply water to the concrete surface with a water atomizer immediately behind the finishing or texturing operation, see Subsection 1006-6.01[A], first paragraph. - 2.
-Continue to apply water with an atomizer until the concrete has set or a curing medium has been applied then either: - A. Apply a curing medium, e.g. burlap, Burlene, rugs, carpets, or earth blankets and keep them continuously moist for 7 days. - B. Continuously spray the deck with water for 7 days.
+1. Apply water to the concrete surface with a water atomizer immediately behind the finishing or texturing operation (see Subsection 1006-6.01[A], first paragraph).

+- 2. Continue to apply water with an atomizer until the concrete has set or a curing medium has been applied then either: - A. apply a curing medium-burlap, Burlene, rugs, carpets, or earth blankets and keep them continuously moist, or - B. continuously spray with water, - 3.
+Continue 2a or 2b for seven days.